-1.3 What is this Object?
+1.3 A Brief but Necessary Diversion: What is this Object object?

 To explain what just happened to us properly, we will take a look into the near future that lurks in Chapter 5.
 Every object of object type in Java, logically enough, is an Object.
 Go into the API guide and look up the class Object.